MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs.md

 |SharePoint Server to Microsoft 365 using SPMT|250 GB|
 |File share to Microsoft 365 using SPMT |250 GB|

-**Question**:  How many user transfer rows can I run at once?
+**Question**:  How many task rows can I run at once when migrating content from a cloud provider?
-Answer:  At a maximum, only 50 user transfer rows can run simultaneously.
+Answer:  At a maximum, only 50 task rows can run simultaneously.
 This total includes both scanning and migrating.
+This limit does not apply to file share migration.